One Cup a Day project is an experiment on creativity and rapid manufacturing,

 Texture Analogies = cups wrapped by textures.

-I really enjoyed the project format, the pressure and the results.
+I really enjoyed the project format, the challenge and the results.

 About the design:

 The cups are designed as a creative exercise and as a proof of concept for digital fabrication, in order to achieve something unthinkable some time ago: Create a product from the idea to the consumer in less than 24 hours.

 Some designs are compromised due to time constrains, but that’s OK.